Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MmCfcNv8F8o.md

 ### Transcript

-> thank you bishop will you change geothermal generators dude that's such a that's such a good question you know we haven't touched the geothermal generators in such a long time and it's still kind of like work in progress in terms of like the ui isn't finished at all i don't know exactly what will happen with geothermal generators um at the moment they've kind of like been a like a stray child for super satisfactory i don't know we'll see we'll see make sure to upload those questions on the question site so we see that's the thing
+> thank you bishop will you change geothermal generators dude that's such a that's such a good question you know we haven't touched the geothermal generators in such a long time and it's still kind of like work in progress in terms of like the ui isn't finished at all i don't know exactly what will happen with geothermal generators, at the moment they've kind of like been a like a stray child for super satisfactory i don't know we'll see we'll see make sure to upload those questions on the question site so we see that's the thing